From growing up in an Italian city to teaching in an American classroom, Dr. Costa carries a bit of Italy in his heart wherever he goes.

 For twenty-seven years of his life he grew up in Naples, Italy.
 He grew up in a normal city like most people – cement and bricks everywhere.
 As soon as he first graduated high school in Italy, his family wanted him to major in a high quality job so he majored in Business.
 Fortunately for all of his students now, he hated it.

 He dropped out of school and went to the Italian army for a year.
 This had really helped him find himself and made him ready to stand on his own and figure out what he wanted to do with his life.
-When he came back home, his dad had asked him what he wanted to do to continue and he decided to go back to college.
+When he came back home, his dad had asked him what he wanted to do and he decided to go back to college.
 He wanted to major in something he actually enjoyed so he went to be a sociologist.
 He loved it this time, graduating top of his class with a full scholarship.
 He was able to apply for a PhD in America at Stony Brook University.

 He still had no idea what he wanted to do.
 But he came to America anyway with his scholarship from Stony Brook University.
 Everyone told him it was impossible.
 They said that he was going to have to translate every paper, he did not know the language very well, and he was going to have to adjust all his credits he earned into the credits for the United States.
 But Dr. Costa told himself something his dad had told him prior in his life: “Other people did this before me and succeeded, I’m gonna do it.
 If you really want to pursue something you work hard at it and you eventually get it.”
 His dad had really taught him how to be strong.
 Not in the traditional masculine way but in a way to always be ready for everything life brings.
-Every challenge Dr. Costa has in front of him he thinks of his fathers words.
+Every challenge Dr. Costa has in front of him he thinks of his father’s words.

 After gaining his PhD, he knew he wanted to become an educator, mostly to graduate students.
 So he stayed in Stony Brook as a professor, where he was a full time lecturer for over thirteen years.
 He taught an abundance of different classes other than the Italian language including history, cinema, music, and an organized crime class.